Characters: Kamen Rider Gaim Beat Riders

 - Chekhov M.I.A.: He goes missing in the first episode after getting a Sengoku Driver.
 The trope is then zigzagged: while it's played straight in that he reappears with a major impact on the plot, it's subverted in that he was killed after going missing and only "returns" in flashbacks.

 - Forgotten Fallen Friend: Averted; he hasn't been seen for months but he has not been forgotten, and his friends continue to try and pick up the search for him as opportunities arise.
+When the truth does come out though, it manages to be a hard sticking point for everyone involved.
+Kouta actually had to accept his death twice before he could finally forgive himself.

 - Killed Off for Real: He's the first monster to go up against Gaim.